 ABOUT US

-Twisted Carrot Gardens is a family run farm in Holliston, MA with a focus on growing a unique variety of nutrient dense produce through regenerative and no-till agricultural practices.
+Twisted Carrot Gardens is a family run sustainable farm in Holliston, MA with a focus on growing a unique variety of high quality, nutrient dense produce through regenerative agricultural practices.
 We grow our crops without the use of tractors and with minimal disturbance to the soil.
 This helps strengthen the health and vitality of the soil and support a sustainable future.
-We pride ourselves in providing our community with fresh, healthy produce that is delicious and free of synthetic fertilizers and pesticides.
+We pride ourselves in providing our community with the freshest, healthiest produce that is not only delicious but also free of synthetic fertilizers and pesticides.
 From the people to the pollinators, the soil to the surrounding habitat—we’re rooted in care for every part of our ecosystem.

 Twisted Carrot Gardens was founded by 1st generation farmer, Sean Maher, whose farming journey began back in 2012 after he wrote his senior thesis on the state of the food industry in America.
 He first got his hands dirty in Boulder, Colorado, working for Peter Volz of Oxford Gardens and Bob Condon of Cottonwood Farms.
 These two farmers, in addition to Brady Anderson, were a huge influence on Sean when he was first getting his feet wet in the wonderful world of farming.